ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 ##### Reading the Content of a Remote File

-The following code read the content of a file in remote FTP server.
+The following code reads the content of a file in a remote FTP server.

 ```ballerina
 io:ReadableByteChannel getResponse = check ftpClient->get("<The file path>");